MarsBased/handbook/sections/whatwedo.md

 *  __[React](https://marsbased.com/services/react)__
 *  __[Angular](https://marsbased.com/services/Angular)__

-The afortementioned technologies are used mostly for the web, but we also do mobile apps, just not so often.
+The aforementioned technologies are used mostly for the web, but we also do mobile apps, just not so often.
 In this case, we use Ionic or React Native, but we never do native mobile development.

 We have just started to offer a new service: tech due diligences.
 A lot of VCs and M&A companies don't have the competences or the bandwidth to assess the status and integrity of the companies they want to invest in or acquire.